 The Competition and Consumer (Consumer Data Right) Rules 2020 (CDR Rules) facilitate the implementation of Consumer Data Right across the economy.
 The CDR Rules cover a wide range of topics including the accreditation process, the use and disclosure of CDR data, dispute resolution, and in relation to the privacy safeguards.

 The ACCC made the foundational rules for CDR in February 2020.
-Consumer data sharing obligations in the banking sector started in July 2020, and are being rolled out progressively to the energy sector, telecommunications sector and the rest of the economy.
+Consumer data sharing obligations in the banking sector started in July 2020, and are being rolled out progressively to the energy and non-bank lending sectors.

 Rule-making powers were transferred from the ACCC to Treasury in February 2021.
 When making the CDR Rules Treasury must take into account their likely effect on the interests of consumers, the efficiency of relevant markets, the privacy and confidentiality of consumers’ information, and the regulatory impact.